aroberge/ideas/docs/html/_sources/guide.rst.txt

 This includes four different transformations, one of which requires to add some extra variables to the original code.
-We do so in a way that avoid any conflict with existing variable names.
+It is done in a way that avoid any conflict with existing variable names.

+It also shows how to include some parameters that are passed back to the source transformation.

 French Python
 ~~~~~~~~~~~~~

 This is a source transformation that allows one
 to use French equivalent keywords to the existing ones.
-It shows how to make use of a different file extension (``.pyfr``)
+It shows how to make use of a different file extension (``.pyfr``),
+loading such files as if they were regular Python files.

 French repeat
 ~~~~~~~~~~~~~~